 Read the Radisson Rewards terms & conditions here.

 Compared to other hotel loyalty programs, there are quite favourable earn rates, starting at 20 points per USD spent on hotel bookings, food and beverages for Red members, right up to 25 points for Gold members and 35 for Platinum members.

-The only transfer option for Australian credit cards is with the Citi Prestige Visa Infinite, which transfers its Citi Rewards to Radisson Rewards points at a 2:1 ratio.
+The only transfer option for Australian credit cards is with the Citi Prestige Mastercard, which transfers its Citi Rewards to Radisson Rewards points at a 2:1 ratio.

 Radission Rewards, when it was still Club Carlson went through a huge devaluation in mid-2015, meaning that a lot of good-value Category 5 and 6 hotels (there are seven categories in total) went up a tier or two and now cost over 70,000 points per night, stripping them of a lot of the benefit of using your points to stay there.